sunilnayak133/ikccd/README.md

  - The solver also works with 3D now, so don't be afraid (I'm not) to go beyond the safezone that is the xy Plane.

+ # ToDos

+ - Adding constraint-handlers
+ - Testing with actual rigs and not just prefabs
+ - Testing the usage of multiple IK Solvers in a scene with a fully connected rig.
+ - Testing the above with Constraints once the constraint-handler is built.